THE FIRST RESURRECTION

 out-of-context can you get?

 Is Rev. 20 some kind of divine mind game?
 We think not, God does not play games!
 Serious business.
 Neither does He purposely confuse.
 According to Isa.
 28:13, He takes a mighty dim view of people who twist the word of God and make it say something it doesn’t say.
 Beware, you do so at your own peril.
-For those who do, God says, the word itself becomes a snare (Isa.
+For those who do, God says, the word of God itself becomes a snare to them (Isa.
 28:13).
 Especially does this seem to apply to Amills who so carelessly and flippantly promote a lie about the crucial doctrine of the first resurrection and the kingdom reign of Jesus Christ.
 Dangerous stuff this is!

 an Amillennial Preterist made the following boast: